timbroderick/crainshack/README.md

 This is the online home of the weekly half-hour flipped classroom for Crain's employees in Chicago.
 I'll be in the 18th-floor lunchroom every Tuesday at noon for a half-hour, unless noted below.

 **What's new:** I added an R example where I worked some data on hospitals and made a few charts.
-It's in the "data" folder.
+It's in the "data" folder, but if you'd like a demo of it just ask!

-**Yes, I'll be there on Tuesday, December 4,** although I can't believe it's already December.
+**Yes, I'll be there on Tuesday, December 11,** .

-* I have a nice, quick demo of R if anyone is interested.
-Otherwise, there's no agenda.
-Come by and hack!
-* Next week, there will be a demo of pivot tables in Excel by two reporters from Modern Healthcare who attended an IRE training session.
+* Rachel and maybe I will present a demo of pivot tables in Excel.
+Rachel attended an IRE training session on this, and has been using it to help track data breaches.
 * Some of us will be continuing [this tutorial](https://first-graphics-app.readthedocs.io/).
 The python version of this is linked below.
 But I'll be available if anyone has questions on other topics.

 ### What's here